 Lil Wayne – “It’s Good” (feat.
 Jadakiss & Drake)

 If Jadakiss’ tweets asking to be left out of the recent Jay-Z-Lil Wayne controversy are any indication, MCs still know what’s up with Jay.
-Those who cite Jay’s loss to Nas in their epic early-aughties battle should be careful about underestimating the skills of Nasir Jones.
+Jay disposed of Cam’Ron, and those who cite Jay’s loss to NaS in their epic early-aughties battle should be careful about underestimating the skills of Nasir Jones.
 What’s more, even in defeat, Jay suffered no commercial or critical repercussions regarding his own music.